avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/gui-basics/index.md

 ### Separation of application logic and user interface logic

-In general, the application logic (such as checking the data) and maintaining the user interface are location in the same class is generally a bad thing.
-It makes it hard to maintain the source code and testing the programs programs functionality.
-The motto *"There should be only one clear responsibility for every class"* is applicable for User Interfaces as well.
+If the application logic (such as checking the data) and the user interface code are in the same class this is generally a bad thing.
+It makes it hard to maintain the source code and test the programs functionality.
+The principle *"There should be only one clear responsibility for every class"* is applicable for User Interfaces as well.

 Consider the separation of application logic and user interface logic.
-Let's assume that we have the next interface and we want to make the user interface `PersonalCollection`.
+Let's assume that we have the following interface and we want to make the user interface `PersonalCollection`.

 ```java
 public interface PersonCollection {